 Home healthcare is an $84 billion industry in the US alone and it is not going to slow down anytime soon.
 It covers both non-medical healthcare and skilled home health care, teams.
-Currently, the US has over 386,000 home health care businesses and employed more than 1.7 million people approx. But this business is not for everyone.
+Currently, the US has over 386,000 home health care businesses and employed more than 1.7 million people approx. But this home care agency business plan is not for everyone.
 It involves high stress and peer pressure in its environment.

 If you have a strong desire and passion for helping others, this industry is very rewarding and you can earn a lot with compassion.
 If you are eager in starting a home health care business and you are raising funds, it is highly recommended to come up with a well-detailed home health care agency business plan.

 In this section, you need to explain all the basics of your homecare business model.
-Explain how much amount you want to raise for the growth of your home healthcare business while presenting the expected operations and financials over the upcoming 3 years.
+Explain how much amount you want to raise for the growth of your home care agency business plan while presenting the expected operations and financials over the upcoming 3 years.
 For Example,

 Wheatland Home Healthcare Agency (Your Company Name) is a Kansas-based home healthcare agency aimed to provide home health care agency business plan services to the targeted market.

-If you are wondering how to start a non-medical caregiver business, you first need to start with arranging for sophisticated medical equipment.
+If you are wondering how to start a home care agency business plan, you first need to start with arranging for sophisticated medical equipment.
 Make a detailed list of all the business equipment you will have to arrange.